GuillaumeLazar/arduino-luminous-table/README.md

 arduino-luminous-table
 ======================
-Create a low-cost luminous table with a lot of RGB leds and an Arduino !
+Create a low-cost luminous table with a lot of RGB leds and an Arduino!

 ![alt tag](https://github.com/neuronalmotion/arduino-luminous-table/raw/master/img/20131202_143621.jpg)